NeoGranular/lanyon/_posts/2017-01-05-martial-god-chapter-01-67.md

 published: true
 layout: post
 has_book: true
-title: "Chapter 67 - Right Under One's Nose"
+title: "Chapter 67 - Looking Everywhere"
 book:
   number: 1
   title: "What Is A Genius"